Cost of a Thanksgiving meal drops, but it’s still expensive in these areas

 In addition to the turkey, the AFBF reviews the cost of 11 items: pumpkin pie mix, a gallon of whole milk, a veggie tray with carrots and celery, 12 rolls, two pie shells, green peas, fresh cranberries, whipping cream, sweet potatoes, cubed stuffing, and miscellaneous ingredients needed to prepare a meal.

-Last year, it was only the cranberries that had dropped in price from the year prior.
+Last year, only the cranberries had dropped in price from the previous year.
 This year, eight of the categories reviewed have become cheaper: turkey, stuffing, pie crusts, whipping cream, frozen peas, whole milk, cranberries, and miscellaneous ingredients.

 Here’s a breakdown of the Farm Bureau’s 2022 Thanksgiving dinner costs compared to this year: